ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/health-tool.md

 Follow the steps below to create the package.

+1. Download the **JSON Definitions ZIP archive** from the [Carin BB implementation guide](http://hl7.org/fhir/us/carin-bb/STU2/downloads.html) and extract it to your current directory.

-1. Run the tool with the [required arguments](#available-parameters) to generate the package.
+2. Run the tool with the [required arguments](#available-parameters) to generate the package.

     >**Note:** Provide values for mandatory arguments.
 Make sure to give the directory path of the downloaded FHIR definitions as the last argument.